+For severe failure to follow the school rules, a red card may be issued without a yellow card.
 For some children alternative behaviour systems may be needed.
 This will be set in accordance with the needs of the child.

 APPENDIX C